 - 1/2-1 teaspoon fresh lime juice before serving (optional)

 Prep: Chop onions.
-Crush ginger-garlic.
-You can do them together by pulsing in a mini food processor.
-Start by pulsing ginger-garlic 5-6 times and then add onions.
+Fine chop, grate or grind peeled ginger and garlic.
+You can do everything together in a mini food processor.
+Start by pulsing ginger and garlic 5-6 times and then add onions.
 Cube the lamb leg meat and keep aside.